The Astounding, Years-Long Corruption Involving Comey and Mueller

 Thank God.

-Well, we told you that in the case of uh former CIA directors, their own bylaws say the agency holds that security clearance and renews it every five years for the rest of their lives.
+Well, we told you that in the case of former CIA directors, their own bylaws say the agency holds that security clearance and renews it every five years for the rest of their lives.

-However, that requires former CIA directors to behave like current CIA employees, which John Brennan's not doing, accusing the president of being a traitor and treason.
+However, that requires former CIA directors to behave like current CIA employees, which John Brennan's not doing.

-Also regularly used his security clearance to validate his bizarre conspiracy theories that he's now pushing and getting paid for on conspiracy TV MSNBC.
+Also regularly used his security clearance to validate his bizarre conspiracy theories that he's now pushing and getting paid for on conspiracy TV, MSNBC.

 He also leaked that phony dossier information of the American people before an election.